 The Code then translates these principles into an explicit set of standards (17 in total) with which SYPTE is expected to comply.
-The Section 151 Officer has undertaken a preliminary assessment of SYPTE's compliance with the Code, and he has concluded that SYPTE meets the requirements of each standard.
+In April 2021 the Section 151 Officer implemented an action plan to address a number of areas for improvement identified from a preliminary assessment undertaken in 2020/21 of SYPTE's compliance with the Code.